RedisLabs/redislabs-docs/content/rs/references/client_references/client_csharp.md

 - `SERedis_ClientCertPfxPath should` be set to the path of your .pfx file
 - `SERedis_ClientCertPassword` should be set to the password of your .pfx file

-## Reading and writing data with StackExchange.Redis

-Once connected to Redis, you can start reading and writing data.
-The following code snippet writes the value `bar` to the Redis key `foo`, reads it back, and prints it:

-    ///<summary>
-    ///open a connection to Redis
-    ///</summary>
-    ...

-    conn.StringSet("foo", "bar");
-    var value = conn.StringGet("foo");
-    Console.WriteLine(value);

-The output of the above code should be:

-    bar